Joop Zoetemelk: Professional career

-In the 1977 Tour de France he would have the worst Tour placing of his career up to that point, which was partially because he was penalized ten minutes and had a stage win revoked.
+In the 1977 Tour de France he had the worst Tour placing of his career up to that point, which was partially because he was penalized ten minutes and had a stage win revoked.
 He still finished in the Top 10 overall.

-During the 1978 Tour de France he won stage 14 and going into the stage on Alp d'Huez Zoetemelk, Michel Pollentier and Tour debutant Bernard Hinault were separated from one another by only 0:18.
+During the 1978 Tour de France he won stage 14, and going into the stage on Alpe d'Huez Zoetemelk, Michel Pollentier and Tour debutant Bernard Hinault were separated from one another by only 0:18.
 At the end of the stage he led Hinault by +0:14 but was 2nd in the overall classification to Pollentier; however due to the Pollentier doping incident following the post-stage drug test, he took over the yellow jersey.
-He rode strongly and kept his narrow lead, which he would hold for several stages before losing it to Hinault on the final time trial.
+He rode strongly and kept his narrow lead, which he held for several stages before losing it to Hinault on the final time trial.

 In 1979 he rode the Vuelta a España for the second time in his career.
 He previously rode the 1971 edition where he placed 6th overall and won the King of the Mountains competition.
-He would win the 1979 edition.
+He won the 1979 edition.

-In the 1979 Tour de France he survived the ‘'hell of the north" cobbles of Roubaix on Stage 9, which is a notorious stage where several riders can get multiple flat tires and there are always many crashes.
-Zoetemelk survived with four other riders in the winning group, won 3:45 over the next finishers and moved into the yellow jersey, which he would hold for 6 stages.
-Following the stage 11 time trial it was a two-way battle between him and Hinault and it was possible that he would win the Vuelta-Tour Double.
+In the 1979 Tour de France he survived the "hell of the north" cobbles of Roubaix on Stage 9, which is a notorious stage where several riders can get multiple flat tires and there are always many crashes.
+Zoetemelk survived with four other riders in the winning group, won 3:45 over the next finishers and moved into the yellow jersey, which he held for 6 stages.
+Following the stage 11 time trial it was a two-way battle between him and Hinault and it was possible that he won the Vuelta-Tour Double.

 Hinault steadily chipped away at Zoetemelk's lead and then steadily built his lead over Zoetemelk while all other GC contenders were distanced further and further.
 Zoetemelk was able to drop Hinault on Alpe d'Huez and claim the stage win.
 He was able to take back just under a minute, but he needed to win by +3:00.

-In the end Hinault would keep the lead and he and Zoetemelk finished nearly a half hour ahead of the rest of the field as Zoetemelk refused to give up and attacked on the final stage into Paris.
+In the end Hinault kept the lead and he and Zoetemelk finished nearly a half hour ahead of the rest of the field as Zoetemelk refused to give up and attacked on the final stage into Paris.
 It was not enough to break Hinault however as he took 2nd place on the podium for the 5th time.